thecowan/wallpanel-android/README.md

 other features that integrate into your home automation platform.

 ## Quick Start
-Install the application to your device and run it.
-It will go straight to a default page just to say it's working.
-To go/return to settings, swipe from the top or bottom of the screen and press Back.
-To close the background services swipe out the app from the Android task manager.

-## Motion Detection
-// TODO

-## Face Detection
-// TODO

-## QR Code Reader
-// TODO
+You can either side load the application to your device from the release section or install the application from the Google Play store.
+The application will open to the welcome page with a link to update the settings.
+Go to settings, and setup the link to your web page or home automation platform.
+You may also update additional settings for Motion, Face Detection, and for publishing device sensor data.

 ## Sensors
-If MQTT is enabled and Sensor Reading Frequency is set, the app will post sensors per the API description.
-Currently only motion, pressure, light, and battery are posted.
+If MQTT is enabled, the app will post sensors per the API description and Sensor Reading Frequency.
+Curerntly device sensors for Pressure, Temperature, Light, and Battery Level are published.
+Note that not all sensors are available on all devices.

 ### Home Assistant Examples
 ```YAML